anshuabhilasha6/PRODIGY_DS_04/README.md

 The dataset included in this task consists of Twitter data collected from Kaggle.

-Tools ⚒️ and libraries 📚 used are
+Tools ⚒️ and libraries 📚 used are:
 1) Google colab
 2)Pandas
 3) Numpy